mschmidty/schmidty_notes/blog/p5/2022-01-11-first-p5-sketches.md

 </script>

-This code randomly selects a pallet.
+To expand on what is going on here, this code randomly selects a pallet.
 Each time you refresh the page it should grab a random pallet and randomly plot the circles again.
 I got the pallets from a wonderful R package called [MetBrewer](https://github.com/BlakeRMills/MetBrewer/).
 I definitely recommend checking it out.

 ```js
 <script>
   const pal = [